lambdamikel/Busch-2090/README.md

 The flash memory of an Uno cannot hold more programs it seems.

-Still working on set and display clock programs, as well as load and save.
-Will probably also add lunar lander game.
+Still working save and load (probably SDCard shield).
+Will probably also add Lunar Lander game from Microtronic Manual Vol 1.
 Stay tuned!

 ###Required Third-Party Libraries